Charlie Crist: Early life and education

 Crist was born in Altoona, Pennsylvania, on July 24, 1956, to Charles Joseph Crist, an American physician of Greek Cypriot and Lebanese descent, and Nancy (née Lee), of Scots-Irish, Swiss, and Welsh descent.
+His father was a physician who served as board chairman for Pinellas County Schools from 1966 to 1977.
 His family name is adapted from the original Greek name "Christodoulos".
+He is the second of four children and has three sisters: Margaret Crist Wood, Elizabeth Crist Hyden, and Catherine Crist Kennedy.

 As a child, Crist moved to St. Petersburg, Florida, where he attended Riviera Junior High School and St. Petersburg High School, from which he graduated in 1974.
+He was the starting quarterback for St. Petersburg's high school football team in 1972 and 1973 before suffering a leg injury in his senior year.

-He is the second of four children and has three sisters: Margaret Crist Wood, Elizabeth Crist Hyden, and Catherine Crist Kennedy.
-He attended Wake Forest University for two years.
-While at Wake Forest, Crist was a walk-on quarterback for the Demon Deacons during his freshman and sophomore years, before transferring to Florida State University in Tallahassee.
-Crist earned his undergraduate degree from Florida State, where he was elected vice president of the student body and joined the Pi Kappa Alpha fraternity.
-He received his J.D. from Samford University Cumberland School of Law.
+At Wake Forest University, he was a walk-on quarterback with the Demon Deacons during his freshman and sophomore years.
+The 6 ft, 180 lb quarterback did not play and was mainly tasked with running the scout team in practices.
+Crist later transferred to Florida State University in Tallahassee, where he was elected vice president of the student body and joined the Pi Kappa Alpha fraternity.
+He was also FSU's homecoming chief in 1977.

+Crist received his undergraduate degree from FSU, followed by his J.D. from Samford University Cumberland School of Law.

-Charlie Crist played quarterback for the Wake Forest football team during the 1974 and 1975 seasons.
+Crist played quarterback for the Wake Forest football team during the 1974 and 1975 seasons.